zzshou/amr-data-augmentation/README.md

-# AMR-DA: Data Augmentation By Abstract Meaning Representation
+# AMR-DA: Data Augmentation by Abstract Meaning Representation

-This repository contains the code for our ACL-2022 paper: AMR-DA: Data Augmentation By Abstract Meaning Representation.
+This repository contains the code for our ACL-2022 paper: AMR-DA: Data Augmentation by Abstract Meaning Representation.

 This figure shows an overview of AMR-DA: AMR parser first transduces the sentence into an AMR graph, followed by an AMR graph extender to diversify graphs with different augmentation strategies; finally, the AMR generator synthesizes augmentations from AMR graphs.